yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 your desktop.
 It uses minimal resources and helps give your desktop a dieselpunk make-over.

+I keep it in very small size, top right on my screen, ready for use.

 I use it to kill a wayward process.
 I used to run a lot of Yahoo Widgets and occasionally the Konfabulator engine would get itself in a twist and start continually dying/reloading.
 I had this exact widget on my desktop (written